Free Screenings for Childhood Vision Disorders

 Screenings for Adult Vision Disorders

 Glaucoma is a prevalent and preventable eye disease that causes blindness primarily in adults.
 With a simple test to measure eye pressure, screening participants can be alerted to this potential problem.
 Each year, Friends for Sight staff and volunteers screen over 6,000 adults for visual acuity and eye pressure abnormalities.

 Friends for Sight Vision Clinics

 The Friends for Sight Vision Clinics are located in the Glendale-Mountain View Community Learning Center (1388 Navajo Steet); Liberty Community Learning Center (1085 South 300 East); and Parkview ES Vision Clinic (970 Emery Street (North side entrance)).
 The support these clinics provide are a tremendous asset to these vibrant, diverse, and often under-served communities.

 Working with volunteer Optometrists and Ophthalmologists who provide free professional eye exams for those who may struggle with receiving vision exams for whatever reason, many students have been able to see an Eye Care Professional for the first time, and receive prescription glasses at no cost.
 Eleven percent of the children seen have been diagnosed with vision disorders that need advanced care.
 This is an incredible opportunity to be sure that the people in these Communities and surrounding areas are not only being screened, but also have an opportunity for eye exams, glasses and further care if needed.
 We know that vision care is a luxury for many in this area, and providing this level of support will prevent many cases of blindness.

-If you do not have insurance (including Medicaid) and your income is at or below 200% of the federal poverty guideline we may be able to help you receive a free eye exam and/or glasses.
+If you do not have insurance, and your income is at or below 200% of the federal poverty guideline we may be able to help you receive a free eye exam and/or glasses.
 We can also provide replacement glasses for those who have a valid prescription.